WDCT Volunteer Drivers

 What about any expenses incurred while volunteering ?

-You will be reimbursed for expenses incurred while volunteering for Good Neighbours Community Transport.
+You will be reimbursed for expenses incurred while volunteering for Whitby and District Community Transport.
 If you are a volunteer car driver you will be paid a mileage rate for the journeys you undertake which covers the running costs of your vehicle.
 If you are a Minibus driver your expenses travelling to and from the minibus are covered.

-How do I become a volunteer for Good Neighbours Community Transport ?
+How do I become a volunteer for Whitby and District Community Transport ?

-First, an informal interview will be arranged at GNCT so that you can find out more about Community Transport and how we work with volunteers.
-If both you and GNCT are happy in you becoming a volunteer, there are some administrative procedures, which need to be completed.
+First, an informal interview will be arranged at WDCT so that you can find out more about Community Transport and how we work with volunteers.
+If both you and WDCT are happy in you becoming a volunteer, there are some administrative procedures, which need to be completed.
 This can sometimes seem bureaucratic, but we do have legal, technical and insurance obligations.
 If you have any difficulty with any of our forms we will be happy to help.
-All our volunteers are CRB (Criminal Records Bureau) checked.
+All our volunteers are DBS (criminal record) checked.

 You will need to fill in a driver registration form, which asks for your licence details and driving history.
 To be eligible to drive, volunteers must be: